ford-jones/after-new-media-2.0/README.md

 ```
 Now if list the current directory you will notice a new directory has been created called env.

-3. The environment now needs to be activated.
+3. The environment needs to be activated.
 Do this by setting the source of the env like so:
 ```
 source env/bin/activate
 ```